vorxsaken/elect-payment-note/README.md

-Electricity token payment note android app build with vuejs and capacitor, currently only specifically developed for android, maybe i'll develop it for web or ios
+Electricity token payment note android app build with vuejs and capacitorJS, currently only specifically developed for android, maybe i'll develop it for web or ios